Anti-terror operations across Jammu, raids underway at dozens of places | Law-Order

 ALSO READ

+Pakistan Railways suspends Jaffar Express services till Nov 12 over security concerns in Balochistan

-Misuse of SIM cards by terror operatives: Searches at various places in Kashmir valley
+Misuse of SIM cards by terror operatives: Searches underway in Kashmir valley